 We applied the same annotation process to label UI screen and task description data from the MoTIF \cite{Burns2022ADF} and AndroidControl \cite{Li2024OnTE} datasets to enable comparisons between different data sources.
 Due to the complexity of the annotation task, the limited availability of the annotation team, and the large volume of data in these datasets, we randomly selected and annotated subsets of each dataset.
 In total, we annotated 559 UI action traces (9.0\%) from MoTIF and 760 UI action traces (5.0\%) from AndroidControl.

-\section{Evaluation: Can LLMs Understand Impact}
+\section{Evaluation: Can LLMs Understand Impact?}

 In this section, we aim to answer this research question: How do current LLMs understand the impact of UI actions?
 We summarize the collected data which potentially has impacts and quantitatively compare two existing datasets.
-We then assessed performance of five state-of-the-art LLMs with four different LLM prompting strategies assessing their abilities to determine UI action impact based on the taxonomy and to classify specific categories in the taxonomy.
+We then evaluate five state-of-the-art LLMs with four different LLM prompting strategies to assess their abilities to determine UI action impact based on the taxonomy and to classify specific categories in the taxonomy.